Brandon-Hurst/ADI_EWNA24_CFSDemo/I2C_ADXL343/README.md

 - Device Tree identifier
 - phandle identifier

+### To configure the pin to work as an LED, change the pin configuration to the following:

 > [!IMPORTANT]
 >
+> 1. Within the Configuration Tool, click on the **Function Config** button in the Config Tool sidebar
-> 1. To configure the pin to work as an LED, change the pin configuration to the following:
+> 1. Select the GPIO corresponding to the color LED you chose above
+>       - RED - P0.14 (GPIO0)
+>       - GREEN - P2.24 (GPIO2)
+>       - BLUE - P2.25 (GPIO2)
+> 1. Set the following settings for the pin:
 >       - Output Mode
 >       - Use VDDIO
 >       - Drive Strength 0
 >

 ![New LED Configuration](img/new-led-function-config.png)

 ### Clock Config

 This screen allows you configure the clock frequencies that are used by each of the peripherals and cores on the processor.
 It includes error checking to ensure that the frequencies used are within the constraints of the processor specification.
 After configuring your clock tree, you can generate code that will set the hardware to the desired clock configuration.

+> [!IMPORTANT]
+> 1. Within the Configuration Tool, click on the **Clock Config** button in the Config Tool sidebar
+> 1. We won't be making any changes in **Clock Config** at the moment, but at the end of the exercise you are welcome to try out making changes if you like.
+>

 ![Clock Config](img/clk-config.png)